umccr/RNAsum/workflow.md

 * **Ordered genes** by increasing (for genes within lost regions) or decreasing (for genes within gained regions) **[CN](https://github.com/umccr/umccrise/blob/master/workflow.md#somatic-cnv)** and then by decreasing absolute values representing difference between expression levels in the patient sample and the corresponding reference cohort

 ## 3. Results annotation

+[WTS](./README.md#wts)- and/or [WGS](./README.md#wgs)-based results for the altered genes are collated with **knowledge** derived from in-house resources and public **databases** (listed below) to provide additional source of evidence for their significance, e.g. to flag variants with clinical significance or potential druggable targets.

 ### Key cancer genes